shenwei356/kmcp/docs/usage.md

 Profiling modes:
   We preset six profiling modes, availabe with the flag -m/--mode:
     - 0 (for pathogen detection)
-    - 1 (highest recall)
+    - 1 (higher recall)
     - 2 (high recall)
     - 3 (default)
-    - 4 (higher precision)
+    - 4 (high precision)
-    - 5 (highest precision)
+    - 5 (higher precision)
-  Using this flag will overide the relevant options.
+  Using this flag will override the relevant options.

     options                      m=0    m=1   m=2   m=3    m=4   m=5
     --------------------------   ----   ---   ---   ----   ---   ----